 Any of the below Qualifications are a plus:

-- Available to work full-time, with a strong sense of commitment and responsibility
+- A strong sense of commitment and responsibility

 - Capable of working well in multidisciplinary groups of peers